ouwargui/BetterAuthSwift/Sources/Plugins/MagicLink/Documentation.docc/Resources/GettingStarted.md

 1. In Xcode, select **File → Add Package Dependencies**
 2. Enter the repository URL: `https://github.com/ouwargui/BetterAuthSwift.git`
 3. Click on **Add package**
-4. Choose the PhoneNumber plugin
+4. Choose the MagicLink plugin

 Or add it to your `Package.swift`: